www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/2021-08-04-t49-improve-licensing-practices.md

             * [ ] Only provide access to metadata, to which the user has access to.
                 * [ ] Use RenderRequest for `ProjectRendererExtension#metaData`.
                     * [x] Create new method with empty default.
-                    * [ ] Implement new method for one class. -> XmlProjectRendererExtension is used for this.
+                    * [ ] CURRENT_TASK Implement new method for one class. -> XmlProjectRendererExtension is used for this.
                     * [ ] Use new method in ProjectsRendererI.
 The old metaData method is used via the new default version.
 If the new metaData method is implemented, there should not be an old variant at the same class or the new one should use the old one as well.
                     * [ ] Migrate all old implementations to new methods.
                     * [ ] Remove old method.